SymposiumOrganization/NeuralSymbolicRegressionThatScales/README.md

 # NeuralSymbolicRegressionThatScales
-## The repo documentation is currently on development, please check back soon for more information.
+## The repo documentation is currently under development, please check back soon for more information.

 Pytorch implementation and pretrained models for the paper "Neural Symbolic Regression That Scales" For details, see **Neural Symbolic Regression That Scales**.